circonus-labs/graphite-irondb/README.md

     )

 `IRONDB_BATCH_SIZE` is optional and will default to 250.
-Batch size is used to perform multi-fetch from the IronDB backend if you use graphs with wildcard expansions in the datapoints.
+Batch size is used to perform multi-fetch from the IRONdb backend if you use graphs with wildcard expansions in the datapoints.

 `IRONDB_USE_DATABASE_ROLLUPS` is optional python boolean (True|False)